 - You can also schedule publish time by choosing the “Publish at later date” as shown in the fig below.

 Once you start publishing your pins, people of your niche start finding your product and services through your pins!
-Keep following the above tips for more benefit from Pinterest.
+Keep following the above tips for more benefits from Pinterest.

 Congratulations!
 You are good to go!!